-The Diversity Fellowship seeks to revolutionize the way the University confronts diversity on campus.
-Serving as both a student organization and a branch of the Office of Student Leadership and Engagement, the Diversity Fellowship is committed to promoting, appreciating and recognizing diversity on campus.
+Diversity Fellowship seeks to revolutionize the way the University confronts diversity on campus.
+Serving as a student led branch of the Office of Student Leadership and Engagement, Diversity Fellowship is committed to promoting, appreciating and recognizing diversity on campus.

-Since its start in 2004, the fellowship has worked to gauge the campus climate, develop and implement strategies, and prepare students to become ambassadors for a more inclusive University environment.
+Since its start in 2004, the fellowship has worked to gauge the campus climate, develop and implement strategies, serve as an anti-bias resource, and prepare students to become global citizens and ambassadors for a more inclusive University environment.

-UT students can help support a more diverse environment by participating in sponsored events or by joining the Diversity Fellowship.
-For more information, email advisor Dr. Kelly Callahan or contact the Office of Student Leadership and Engagement.
+UT students can help support a more diverse environment by participating in sponsored events or by joining Diversity Fellowship.

-It shall be the duty of The University of Tampa Diversity Fellowship to
+shall be the duty of The University of Tampa Diversity Fellowship to foster a

-spirit of inclusion through the dissemination of information,
+spirit of inclusion through the dissemination of information, the active

-the active involvement of fellows on campus and the appreciation of
+involvement of Fellows on campus, and the appreciation of diverse backgrounds

 Fellows will serve as a liaison between the student body and The University of